Ogata Kōrin: Biography

 Kōrin was born in Kyoto into a wealthy merchant family, dedicated to the design and sale of fine textiles.
 The family business, named Karigane-ya, catered to the aristocratic women of the city.
 His father, Ogata Sōken (1621–1687), who was a noted calligrapher in the style of Kōetsu and patron of Noh theater, introduced his sons to the arts.
 Kōrin was the second son of Sōken.
 His younger brother Kenzan was a celebrated potter and painter in his own right, with whom he collaborated frequently.
-Kōrin studied under Yamamoto Soken (active ca. 1683–1706) of the Kanō school, Kano Tsunenobu (1636–1713) and Sumiyoshi Gukei (1631–1705), but his biggest influences were his predecessors Hon'ami Kōetsu and Tawaraya Sōtatsu.
+As the offspring of a wealthy urban family, Kōrin received an education typical of men of his social stature, which included instruction in painting and calligraphy.
+However, he was reportedly more interested in the theater than in painting during his youth.
+He most likely received painting lessons from a member of the Kanō school, though attempts to determine the specific teacher have been inconclusive.
+The most significant influences on his mature painting style were his great-granduncle Hon'ami Kōetsu and the painter Tawaraya Sōtatsu.

 Sōken died in 1687, and the elder brother took over the family business, leaving Kōrin and Kenzan free to enjoy a considerable inheritance.
 After this, Kōrin led a very active social life, but his spending ran him into financial difficulties the following years, partly due to loans made to feudal lords.
 This forced him to pawn some of his treasured possessions.
 A letter sent by him to a pawnbroker in 1694 regarding "one writing box with deer by Kōetsu" and "one Shigaraki ware water jar with lacquer lid" survives.

 Kōrin established himself as an artist only late in life.
 In 1701, he was awarded the honorific title of hokkyō ("Bridge of the Dharma"), the third highest rank awarded to Buddhist artists, and in 1704 he moved to Edo, where lucrative commissions were more readily available.
 His early masterpieces, such as his Irises are generally dated to this period.
 During this time, he also had the opportunity to study the ink paintings of medieval monk painters Sesshū Tōyō (1420–1506) and Sesson Shukei (c.
 1504 – c.
 1589).
 These are seen as important influences in his work from that period, the Rough Waves painting for example.

 In 1709, he moved back to Kyoto.
 He built a house with an atelier on Shinmachi street in 1712 and lived there the last five years of his life.
 His masterpieces from that last period, such as the Red and White Plum Blossoms screens, are thought to have been painted there.

 Kōrin died famous but impoverished on June 2, 1716, at the age of 59.
 His grave is located at the Myōken-ji temple in Kyoto.
 His chief pupils were Tatebayashi Kagei, Watanabe Shikō and Fukae Rōshu, but the present knowledge and appreciation of his work are largely due to the early efforts of his brother Kenzan and later Sakai Hōitsu, who brought about a revival of Kōrin's style.